I've just pushed an initial release out to github for visigoth.

 One of the odd but interesting aspects of the project was the need to compute the length in pixels of a section of SVG text, in order to correctly layout elements such as the axes of graphs.
 To do this I built a database of the geometries of each glyph in a large number of web fonts.

-The library has zero dependencies and can be installed easily from PyPI:
+The library has zero dependencies and can be installed from the github page above.

 For more details I suggest to take a look at the API documentation.